-Only four African nations, the Central African Republic, Rwanda, Sierra Leone and South Africa signed the statement condemning “acts of violence and related human rights violations based on sexual orientation and gender identity” at the UN Human Rights Council in Geneva.
+The country was praised, as only one of four African countries, for joining 83 other nations in signing the joint statement condemning “acts of violence and related human rights violations based on sexual orientation and gender identity” at the UN Human Rights Council in Geneva.

 However, in support of other African nations, South Africa told the Council that it had some reservations about signing the statement.

 According to Luvuyo Ndimeni, Deputy Permanent Representative to the UN in Geneva, South Africa’s past reluctance to support similar statements regarding LGBT rights in 2006 and 2008 lies with “procedural concerns”.

 “At the national level, sexual orientation is not a new issue for South Africa, which was already addressed in the 1955 Freedom Charter which indicated that South Africa should be a non-racist, non-sexist society, among others,” said Ndimeni, reading out a statement to the Council.